Nelson19so/Reddit_clone/README.md

 ### 🔐 Authentication

-- Register with email and password (username auto-generated)
+- Register with email and password (username auto-generated from email)
 - Login with email or username + password
 - Google login via OAuth2
 - OTP support (for future)